datatrail-jhu/02_googlecloud/manuscript/02_gmail.md

 # What is Gmail?

-[Gmail](https://www.gmail.com/) is a free e-mail service provided by Google that provides users with a gigabyte of storage for messages and provides the ability to search fro specific emails.
+[Gmail](https://www.gmail.com/) is a free e-mail service provided by Google that provides users with a gigabyte of storage for messages and provides the ability to search for specific emails.
 Gmail also automatically organizes related emails into a conversational thread.

 You can access Gmail by going to the address ["Gmail.com"](https://www.gmail.com) or by clicking on the start menu located on the lower left hand corner and searching for "Gmail".
-If you are not already logged in to your gmail account, you will see a screen similar to the one down below.
+If you are not already logged into your gmail account, you will see a screen similar to the one down below.

 ![First page](images/02_gmail/02_google_gmail_01.png)